 Balance training is a very effective way to train your stabilizer muscles.
 A balance focused exercise will add extra instability to the movement, which forces the stabilizer muscles to work harder.

 Training tools such as bosu balls are good for training balance and core and lower body stabilization, as there is a ton of instability going on during the movements.

-What’s more, if you combine an offset weight with a unilateral movement (such as a steel mace offset dynamic lunge), you are getting two times the instability which really puts your stabilizer muscles to work.
+What’s more, if you combine an offset weight with a unilateral movement (as pictured above), you are getting two times the instability which really puts your stabilizer muscles to work.

 In fact, the steel mace is so good for stabilizer muscles, we want to dedicate an entire section to it right now.

 As we said, the steel mace is going to be constantly putting your stabilizer muscles to the test due to the weight being uneven.
 Steel mace exercises really hit the stabilizer muscles well as it singles them out with its offset load.
 It’s similar to using a dumbbell only on one side, but since the handle of the mace is longer, it requires even more stability as the weight isn’t balanced proportionally in your hands.